-Fines for breach of the above requirements have been recently lowered, but the risk is that an unlawful prize promotion is deemed to be misleading advertising leading to fines that were recently issued in the range of € 3 million (Read “€ 3+ million sanction issued for unlawful prize promotions in Italy“).
+Fines for breach of the above requirements have been recently lowered, but the risk is that an unlawful prize promotion is deemed to be misleading advertising leading to penalties that were recently issued in the range of € 3 million (Read “€ 3+ million sanction issued for unlawful prize promotions in Italy“).

 An opening for international online prize promotions with participants located in Italy?

-The above requirements represented a major issue for foreign companies running international prize promotions with participants located in Italy since they had to run a contest dedicated to Italian customers.
+The above requirements represented a significant issue for foreign companies running international prize promotions with participants located in Italy since they had to run a contest dedicated to Italian customers.
 But, my interpretation of a few years ago (Read “Online prize promotions, restrictions waived?“) has now been partially validated by the FAQs issued by the Italian Ministry of the Economic Development.

 According to the Ministry, if a foreign entity based in the European Union runs a prize promotion in Italy, it shall only comply with the laws of its country of establishment under the terms of the eCommerce Directive, while Italian authorities will have jurisdiction only on consumer protection matters.
-This interpretation has to be read in my view only within the following limits:
+This interpretation has to be read in my view, only within the following limits:

 - it applies only to foreign entities based in the European Union;